iann0036/tf-cfn-provider/docs/providers/aws/ElasticsearchDomain.md

 `Iops` - (Optional) The baseline input/output (I/O) performance of EBS volumes attached to data nodes.
 Applicable only for the Provisioned IOPS EBS volume type.

-`Enabled` - (Optional, Default: false) Specifies whether Amazon Cognito authentication with Kibana is enabled or not.
+`Enabled` - (Required) Whether to enable encryption at rest.
+If the `EncryptAtRest` block is not provided then this defaults to `false`.

 `KmsKeyId` - (Optional) The KMS key id to encrypt the Elasticsearch domain with.
 If not specified then it defaults to using the `aws/es` service KMS key.